The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Let’s say an agent is on a tiered commission model, earning 60% commission up to $100,000.
 After that, they earn 90% commission.

-However, they would earn $8,100 at the higher commission tier, while the brokerage would take just $900.
+However, they would earn $8,100 at the higher commission tier, while the broker’s share would be lower at $900.

 How tiered commissions motivate agents